 If there are no events for your selection, "No Record" will appear on the screen.
-Otherwise you can press ▲ or ▼ on the scroll key to select the record you want to view and press "Select" soft key to see the detail, or long press (C) key to delete the record.
+Otherwise you can press or on the scroll key to select the record you want to view and press "Select" soft key to see the detail, or long press key to delete the record.

-In the event detail screen, you can press "Option" soft key to access the following options:
+In the "View Event" screen, you can choose a specified event by pressing "Select" soft key to access the following two main options: